Welcome to St Paul’s Class!

 - Our teachers use the EYFS curriculum for our planning, and we base our learning around what we are interested in.
 Have a look here: Statuary Framework Curriculum

-- We learn our phonics for reading through the RWI programme.
-Parents can find out more here: Read, Write Inc
+- We learn to read and write using the Read, Write, Inc. phonics programme.
+Parents can find out more here: Read, Write Inc.

-- We are very lucky to have a dedicated French teacher come into our class on a Friday morning to teach us lots of French songs and phrases.
+- We are very lucky to have a dedicated French teacher, Madame Delyfer, who visits us on Friday mornings.

-- We need to wear plain dark shorts, plain white T shirt and plimsolls or trainers.
+- We need to wear our house coloured T-shirts, plain, dark shorts and plimsolls or trainers.

-- When it is cold outside we cover up with a pair of plain dark tracksuit bottoms or leggings and our school jumper.
+- When it is cold outside we can keep warm with a pair of plain, dark tracksuit bottoms or leggings and our school jumper.

-- We take any jewellery off at home before we come to school.
+- We need to tie our hair back and take off any jewellery before we come to school.

-- We cover newly pierced earrings up with tape that parents put on at home before school.
+- We cover newly pierced earrings with tape.
+Parents must put this on at home before we come to school.

-- We change our sharing books every Friday, but we have the opportunity to change them ourselves every day if we want to.
+- We change our sharing books every Friday, and more often if we would like to.

-- When we are given a reading book, we can change these twice a week.
+- When we are ready for a reading book, we change these twice a week.
+We also have a 'show off' read to share with parents at the end of our Read, Write, Inc. Guided Reading unit.

-- We have alternate maths or literacy homework on a Friday (from term 3), and this is due in the following Thursday.
+- We have either Maths or Literacy homework on Fridays, and this is due in on the following Wednesday.

 - Do be gentle